AztecProtocol/aztec-packages/docs/docs/reference/developer_references/smart_contract_reference/storage/private_state.md

 PrivateMutable (formerly known as `Singleton`) is a private state variable that is unique in a way.
 When a PrivateMutable is initialized, a note is created to represent its value.
 And the way to update the value is to destroy the current note, and create a new one with the updated value.

 Like for public state, we define the struct to have context and a storage slot.
-You can view the implementation [here](https://github.com/AztecProtocol/aztec-packages/blob/master/noir-projects/aztec-nr/aztec/src/state_vars/private_mutable.nr).
+You can view the implementation [here (GitHub link)](https://github.com/AztecProtocol/aztec-packages/blob/master/noir-projects/aztec-nr/aztec/src/state_vars/private_mutable.nr).

 An example of `PrivateMutable` usage in the account contracts is keeping track of public keys.
 The `PrivateMutable` is added to the `Storage` struct as follows: